elijahdecker/AdventOfCode/ReadMe.md

 Specifically:
 * Outbound calls are throttled to every 3 minutes in the AdventOfCodeGateway's `ThrottleCall()` function
-* Once inputs are downloaded, they are cached locally (PuzzleHelper's `WriteInputFile(int year, int day)` function) through either the `api/import-input-file` endpoint described below.
+* Once inputs are downloaded, they are cached locally (PuzzleHelper's `WriteInputFile(int year, int day)` function) through the `api/import-input-file` endpoint described below.
 * If you suspect your input is corrupted, you can get a fresh copy by deleting the old file and re-running the `api/import-input-file` endpoint.
 * The User-Agent header in the Program.cs's gateway configuration is set to me since I maintain this tool :)